Xavierman/A-deep-learning-based-surface-defect-inspection-system-using-multi-scale-and-channel-compressed-feat/README.md

 Our Model also uses the pretrain model SqueezeNet-1.0
 SqueezeNet: https://github.com/DeepScale/SqueezeNet

 Train file-train.prototxt.
-More trianing detials please refer to our paper.
+More training detials please refer to our paper.

 ### Test
 Use deploy.prototxt and usb-classification.caffemodel to get the results.